budihartono/comfyui-aspect-ratio-presets/README.md

 ## 📝 Credits

 Developed by [@budihartono](https://github.com/budihartono)

-Open source & community-friendly.
+Open source for the benefit of the community.
-Issues and pull requests are warmly welcomed!
+Contributions are welcome, but please note: this project is provided as-is, and active support or responses to issues/pull requests may be limited or unavailable.

 ---